-The HWFDE/HWFDE (HH) solution design requires hardware full disk encryption.
-In the HH solution design, HWFDE will be used to provide DAR protection for both the inner and outer layers.
-The HWFDEs used to provide DAR protection for both the inner and outer layers must meet DAR-PS-3 vendor diversity requirements.
-The HWFDE DAR solution uses a password, passphrase, smartcard, or USB token to provide access to classified data.
-Once a user inputs the correct password, passphrase, smartcard, or USB token value of the outer layer HWFDE, and then the inner layer HWFDE, the operating system is loaded and the user has access to the data on the drive.
-This solution design is not common, and is specifically built for the purpose of providing dual hardware layers.
-An example of this solution design could be a self-encrypting drive paired with an inline encryptor.

-Each layer of encryption in the HH DAR solution design may use similar authentication mechanism types (e.g. password, passphrases, or tokens) but requires a unique authentication credential for each layer.
-For each layer of encryption, the user will authenticate to a PBE, provided by each HWFDE layer.
+- The HWFDE/HWFDE (HH) solution design requires hardware full disk encryption.
+In the HH solution - design, HWFDE will be used to provide DAR protection for both the inner and outer layers.
+The HWFDEs - 643 used to provide DAR protection for both the inner and outer layers must meet DAR-PS-3 vendor - 644 diversity requirements.
+The HWFDE DAR solution uses a password, passphrase, smartcard, or USB token - to provide access to classified data.
+Once a user inputs the correct password, passphrase, smartcard, or - 646 USB token value of the outer layer HWFDE, and then the inner layer HWFDE, the operating system is - 647 loaded and the user has access to the data on the drive.
+This solution design is not common, and is - specifically built for the purpose of providing dual hardware layers.
+An example of this solution design - could be a self-encrypting drive paired with an inline encryptor. - Each layer of encryption in the HH DAR solution design may use similar authentication mechanism types - 651 (e.g., password, passphrases, or tokens) but requires a unique authentication credential for each layer. - For each layer of encryption, the user will authenticate to a PBE, provided by each HWFDE layer. - Note: This HWFDE/HWFDE solution can also work with virtualization.
+See Section 4.13 for more.